fgx/fgx.github.io/sandbox/flightpath/readme.md

 ### Issues

 * Aircraft rotations point to incorrect CSV fields
-	* Also need to readjust intitial aircraft settings to make the above easier to figure out which are the correct fields to use
+	* Also need to readjust initial aircraft settings to make the above easier to figure out which are the correct fields to use
 * Flightpath scaling and positioning is still by eye
 * Too long a wait before things start appearing on screen